 - Prescription eye drops,

-Ask your eye care specialist about being evaluated for Dry Eyes, or make an appointment with Dr. Donavon Lafleur by calling 225-761-5200.
+Ask your eye care specialist about being evaluated for Dry Eyes, or make an appointment Dr. Donavon Lafleur by calling 225-761-5200.